 - he is seeking revenge (for what, I wonder?)

 - he will utilise the baby’s help at a later date

-I’m thinking that the original creators of this tale lived in a world where an imp’s/goblin’s intentions were assumed because of pre-existing stories about these creatures.
+I’m thinking the original creators of this tale lived in a world where an imp’s/goblin’s intentions were assumed because of pre-existing stories about these creatures.
 Let’s not forget that the baby twist came quite late, in the mid 1800s.
 I wonder if this was a throwback to an earlier tale or if it was a brand new twist at that time.
-(In the same way, Disney have forever changed fairytales.
+(In the same way, Disney have changed certain fairytales in the public imagination.
 We’ll always think of the dwarves in Snow White as miners, for instance.)

 Aside from society at large, Rumpelstiltskin’s opponent in this story ends up being the miller’s daughter who, once Queen, has ‘forgotten’ all about her promise: to hand over her firstborn.
 (I guess PTSD wasn’t a thing back then.)